jvf/dyn_sup_crash/README.md

 # Demo `DynamicSupervisor` crash when restarting child

 Example project to demonstrate a potential bug in `Elixir.DynamicSupervisor`.
+See [elixir-lang/elixir/issues/7369](https://github.com/elixir-lang/elixir/issues/7369) for the bug report.
 Run the following to reproduce:

 ```bash